aholachek/react-flip-toolkit/README.md

 ### 1. `Flipper`

 The parent wrapper component that contains all the elements to be animated.
-You'll most typically need only one of these per page.
+You'll often need only one of these per page, but sometimes it will be more convenient to have multiple `Flipper` regions of your page concerned with different transitions.

 ```jsx
 <Flipper flipKey={someKeyThatChanges}>{/* children */}</Flipper>